samstav/simpl/README.md

     $ sudo python setup.py install

 #### python-novacalient
-Necessary patches to python-novacalient are not yet in the source repo, so install the development branch from this fork:
+Necessary patches to python-novaclient are not yet in the source repo, so install the development branch from this fork:

-    $ git clone -b master https://github.rackspace.com/checkmate/python-novacalient
+    $ git clone -b master https://github.rackspace.com/checkmate/python-novaclient
     $ cd python-novacalient
     $ sudo python setup.py install